agrifooddatacanada/OCA_package_standard/README.md

 **Test case**:
  - At least one fully worked example MUST be provided.
  - The worked example MUST be a fully canonicalized, JSON serialized oca_package with SAIDs calculated.
- - The fully worked example MUST include a minimal set of capture_base and any other overlays that the documented overlay depends on.
+ - The fully worked example MUST include at least a minimal set of capture_base and any other overlays that the documented overlay depends on.
  - The example MUST exclude any transformations made for readability that would interfere with the reproducible calculation of the SAID.